 The SIMOPS assessment study workshop is the leader event of SIMOPS risk assessment method.
 The key factor of SIMOPS Workshop is to share necessary info and coordinate the concerned parties.
 Throughout the workshop the following are going to be mentioned.
 To identify potential hazards and to reject, minimize or managed the risk associated with SIMOPS, dedicated risk assessment process shall be put in place involving all project representatives, Plant Propprietor, Project Consultant (PMC), Contractor, Sub-Contractors and Sellers.

-The first step of SIMOPS workshop is the identification of SIMOPS Scenario, types of activities performed simultaneously to be shared by the multi-disciplinary team.
+The first step of SIMOPS procedure is the identification of SIMOPS scenario, kinds of activities performed at the same time to be shared by the multi-disciplinary team.

 Next to spot the hazards concerned throughout the execution of concurrent activities.
 In accordance with the HSE management system, a risk matrix will be generated shaping low risk, medium risk and high risk operations.